ReDI-School/redi-js-nrw/lesson16.md

 ### In-class project: Create an address book

 Basic requirements:
-* It should be form with labels and inputs for first name, last name, and email address, with a save button
+* It should be a form with labels and inputs for first name, last name, and email address, with a save button
 * It should display all contacts in a list below the form

 ---